Aiven-Open/klaw-docs/docs/cluster-management/clusters-environments/clusters.md

 3. On the **Clusters** screen, select **Add Cluster**.
 4. On the **Add Kafka Cluster** screen, provide the following information:

-   - **Cluster type**: Choose a cluster type from the dropdown menu (Kafka, Schema Registry, or Kafka Connect).
+   - **Cluster type**: Choose a cluster type from the dropdown menu (Kafka, schema registry, or Kafka Connect).
 Based on the cluster type, you need to include additional information.
    - **Cluster name**: Enter a name for the cluster, for example, `Dev_cluster`.
    - **Kafka flavor**: Select a Apache Kafka flavor from the dropdown list.